davidmoates/resources/Administrative/fiveFifteen.md

 - [] JS katas everyday!
     - [x] Monday
     - [X] Tuesday
+    - [x] Wednesday: Struggled really hard on incrementing/decrementing alternatively odds and evens in an array.
 - [] CA Society of Pioneers
     - [\] Confirm brief is good to go.
     - [] First Figma/Canvas mockup submitted by Friday.